airtai/faststream/docs/docs/en/getting-started/index.md

 ### Other tools integrations

-If you want to use **FastStream** as part of another framework service, probably, you probably don't need to utilize the `FastStream` object at all, as it is primarily intended as a **CLI** tool target.
+If you want to use **FastStream** as part of another framework service, you probably don't need to utilize the `FastStream` object at all, as it is primarily intended as a **CLI** tool target.
 Instead, you can start and stop your broker as part of another framework's lifespan.
 You can find such examples in the [integrations section](./integrations/frameworks/index.md){.internal-link}.

 ??? tip "Don't forget to stop the test broker container"
     ```bash